riccardogiorato/pocketbotanist/docs/README.md

 - [official TensorFlow image label script after transfer learning](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/label_image/label_image.py), image resized to smaller resolution then converted using TensorFlow image functions.

 I then used the resulting code from the merge of both script in [this jupyter notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-TensorFlow.ipynb).

-**!!
-WARNING !!** This notebook has a size of 85 MB because it contains all the results from the models with the mismatched images of the flowers, used to get the results for the next section.

 <div class="pagebreak"> </div>